jotavare/42-resources/README.md

 ### **Others**

 Resources of no particular order but that I feel you should know.
-More is available [here](https://jotavare.github.io/42_resources/miscellaneous/miscellaneous.html).

 | Website | Description | Source |
 | :------ | :---------- | :----- |